Survivors Care for Children Orphaned by Ebola in the DRC

 Hundreds of refugees have crossed into Uganda from the DRC since the country's contested presidential election in December, creating fears that Ebola may travel with them.
 Uganda has mounted a strong prevention campaign to stop the disease from spreading.
 An outbreak in West Africa in 2014 — the worst in history — killed more than 11,000 people in six countries: Liberia, Guinea, Sierra Leone, Nigeria, the United States and Mali.

-UNICEF and partners are working tirelessly in the Democratic Republic of the Congo, Syria, Yemen, South Sudan, Bangladesh and around the world to save and protect children.
+UNICEF and partners are working tirelessly in the Democratic Republic of Congo, Syria, Yemen, South Sudan, Bangladesh and around the world to save and protect children.
 With a presence in 190 countries and territories, UNICEF has helped save more children's lives than any other humanitarian organization in the world.

 Photo at top: On 6 December 2018, Kavira Langa Jemima, an Ebola survivor, cares for 6-month-old Josué at a UNICEF-supported crèche in Beni, in the eastern DRC.
 Joshua's mother is infected with Ebola, and cannot care for him while she undergoes treatment in isolation.
 All photographs © Guy Hubbard for UNICEF